2023–24 Serie C

 The 2023–24 Serie C, officially known as Serie C NOW for sponsorship, was the 65th season of the Serie C, the third tier of the Italian football league system, organized by the Lega Pro.

+Mantova, Cesena and Juve Stabia won their respective groups and were promoted directly to Serie B. Carrarese secured the fourth promotion place by defeating Vicenza 1–0 on aggregate in the play-off final, returning to Serie B after a 76-year absence.

 Changes

-The league comprises 60 teams, geographically divided into three different groups.
+The league comprised 60 teams, geographically divided into three different groups.
 The Serie C league committee decided and formalized the group composition between July and August 2023.

 The following teams have changed divisions since the 2022–23 season: